syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 ---
 layout: post
-title: Number Formatting in Syncfusion NumericUpDown control for Xamarin.Android
+title: Number Formatting in SfNumericUpDown control for Xamarin.Android
 description: Learn how to add format String, enable parser mode and percent display mode for NumericUpDown control.
 platform: Xamarin.Android
 control: NumericUpDown
 documentation: ug
 ---
-# Number Formatting
+# Number Formatting in SfNumericUpDown

 The Values of the SfNumericUpDown can be configured to display different formats like currency format, percent format etc.